marcin-filipiak/wordpress_localpoint/README.md

 * Interactive map with draggable marker to set location coordinates
 * Save and display phone, email, address, and a note
 * Manage detailed opening hours with per-day open/close times or closed status
-* Settings stored in a JSON file inside the plugin folder
+* Settings stored in a database
 * Lightweight and minimal dependencies (uses Leaflet for map display)
 * Clean, intuitive admin interface for easy customization